Edditoria/validid/README.md

 ## Install and Usage

-`validid` can be installed via npm or Bower, or run in browser directly.
+`validid` can be installed via npm, Bower, or run in browser directly.
+You can also consume it using your favorite bundling tools.

 ### npm